-Since the CBT exam format has gone live for the CFA exams, the pass rate has taken a plunge.
-Our minimum passing score (MPS) estimates have also indicated an uptick in the MPS.
+Since the computer-based exam format has gone live for the CFA exams, the pass rate has taken a plunge.
+Our CFA minimum passing score (MPS) estimates have also indicated an uptick in the MPS.
 Naturally, candidates are not sure what to make of the changes.

 Mainly, why is the CFA pass rate so low now?
 Is the exam actually harder or easier?
 Should candidates be studying harder?

-Read on to find out what CFA Institute has said about the situation, and our advice on how best to prepare for your exam!
+Read on to find out what CFA Institute has said about the CFA low pass rate, and our advice on how best to prepare for your CFA exams!

 CFA Institute explains why is the CFA pass rate so low – deferred candidates aren’t performing well

 CFA Institute has released a video attempting to explain the reason behind the low pass rates, featuring Chris Wiese, Senior Head of CFA Exam Development.